conradconrad/Amelia-Carter/cv.md

 - Promoted the service through social media content, posters, and original merchandise
 - Managed organization’s budget, handled performance contracts and worked to secure additional funds from various sources when needed
 - Found and trained successors to make sure the FreeStore was stained after leaving campus

-**President: Purchase College Green Team** 2015-2018
-- Organized campus wide sustainability initiatives including a campaign to clean up campus water
-- Raised funds and lead a service trip of 20+ students to Flint, MI to distribute water, winter clothes, and medical aid.
-- Lead discussions about environmental activist history and tactics, bringing in speakers and groups to lead direct action trainings.
-- Managed the organizations budget, working with other student groups and departments to program a diverse range of events and workshops.
-- Worked with other student groups across the country through the Post Landfill Action Network